Celestine-Glitse/Financial-Inclusion-in-Africa/README.md

 ## Project Overview

 This project aims to predict which individuals in Kenya, Rwanda, Tanzania, and Uganda are most likely to have or use a bank account.
 The ability to access bank accounts is a critical indicator of financial inclusion and economic development.
-Using machine learning techniques, this project provides insights into the factors that drive financial security across these countries.
+This project uses machine learning techniques to provide insights into the factors that drive financial security across these countries.

 ## Table of Contents